claimvantage/sfdx-jenkins-shared-library/README.md

 ### retrieveExternals

-Based on a `git_externals.json` file in the rewpository root, pulls in external content.
+Based on a `git_externals.json` file in the repository root, pulls in external content.

 ### runApexTests